pulumi/docs/tour/programs-functions.md

 The actual process of serialization is conceptually straightforward.
 Because JavaScript itself allows unimpeded reflection over values, `pulumi` uses this to serialize the entire object graph for the referenced JavaScipt value, including the prototype chain, properties and methods on the object and any values those transitively reference.

 Because of this, almost all JavaScript values can be serialized with very few exceptions.
-Importantly, Pulumi Resources themselves are captured in this fashion, allowing cloud-runtime code to simply references the defined Resources of a Pulumi Application and to use them when a Lambda is triggered.
+Importantly, Pulumi Resources themselves are captured in this fashion, allowing cloud-runtime code to simply references the defined Resources of a Pulumi application and to use them when a Lambda is triggered.

 Notes:
 1. One notable limitation of this system is that native-functions are not capturable.
 This impacts capturing any value that is either itself a native function or which *transitively* references a native from being capturable.